-In the first quarter of 2020 Seven Islands continued to operate at close to full utilization as transportation of goods is considered an essential service under India's lockdown guidelines.
-However, in the event that the nationwide lockdown continues beyond May 2020, the resultant temporary fall in oil demand may impact Indian oil companies.
-This could lead to a trickle-down effect for Seven Islands causing a delay in receivables collection.
-Seven Islands has reasonable safeguards against loss of business in the short term, since majority of its revenue contracts are on period charter that last beyond September 2020.
+In the first six months of 2020 Seven Islands continued to operate at close to full utilization as transportation of goods is considered an essential service under India's lockdown guidelines.
+Although Seven Islands' customers are primarily Indian oil companies which were impacted by the decline in oil prices, Seven Islands has reasonable safeguards against loss of business in the short term since the majority of its revenue contracts are on period charter that last beyond 2020.